treee111/wahooMapsCreator/docs/COPY_TO_WAHOO.md

 For another way of explanation, see [here](FAQ.md#where-on-my-wahoo-do-i-have-to-copy-the-maps)

 ## Copy device theme
+Device themes can be found in repo [wahooDeviceThemes](https://github.com/treee111/wahooDeviceThemes).
-In this repo, device themes are stored in folder `device_themes`.
-There are initial versions and adjusted versions.
-Both can be further changed to your requirements!
+Device themes can be further changed to your requirements!

 The following table shows the file per device and the location where the device theme needs to be copied to.